Taçi Oil Cup

 The Taçi Oil Cup (Albanian: Trofeu Taçi Oil) was an annual friendly football competition held in Albania.
-The competition took place in Tiranë between 2008 and 2010.
+The competition took place in Tirana between 2008 and 2010.
 The tournament was organized by Albanian businessman Rezart Taçi in cooperation with UNICEF from 2008 to 2010.

 Editions

 2008

 In the inaugural match, Tirana faced then-FIFA Club World Cup winners Milan.
 Tirana won the match thanks to the screamers of Xhafaj and Muzaka, while the consolation goal for Milan came from Ronaldinho in the last moments of the match.
 The profits from the tickets went for charity.

 2009

 In the second edition, Albania national team faced Milan.
 The Rossoneri took a double-advantage thanks to the goals of Ronaldinho and Shevchenko, but Albania fired back by overturning the results with the strikers of Vila, Muzaka and Salihi in a period of 12 minutes.
 Milan, however, equalized in the 87th minute with the goal of Inzaghi.
 Then Milan claimed their 1st trophy by winning 5–4 in penalty shootouts, with Albania's Elvin Beqiri missing the decisive penalty.